 Like other cities with strong industrial backgrounds, there are some parts of Newcastle that are impacted with contaminated land which stem from historical industries including brickworks, collieries, foundries, smelters, steelworks and incinerators.

 As new information regarding potentially contaminating former land uses and other contaminated land information is being confirmed by Council's on an ongoing basis, Council encourages local residents to learn more about Newcastle’s proud past and what is being done to make our city an even better place to live - Find out more

-Council will process requests as soon as possible, however, aims to process requests within 20 working days (note: there are no timeframes set by law for requests of this nature).
+We will process requests as soon as possible, however, we aim to process requests within 20 working days (note: there are no timeframes set by law for requests of this nature).